 Composer: Manami Matsumae

 What?
 You say this isn't the Mega Man game you were expecting?
-Relax, I'll get to that game in due to.
+Relax, I'll get to that game in due time.
 In fact, you'll be seeing quite a number of Mega Man games throughout this multipart feature.
 While that Mega Man game's soundtrack is unquestionably good, I'm in the camp that firmly believes the series hit the ground running with memorable audio on day one.

 The first Mega Man game was innovative for allowing players to choose their own path by selecting the order in which to dispose of the Robot Masters.
 Each level had it's own stage gimmicks and background music, which really helped the levels feel different from one another.
 Bomb Man Stage, while one of the more under appreciated pieces of Mega Man music, has always been one of my favorites.
 It isn't a hectic tune and it goes along great with the slow pace of the stage.
 On the other hand, Fire Man Stage is positively frantic with so much stuff trying to kill you and as such his level is accompanied by a rather fast paced song that's notes get higher and higher as it plays.
 Elec Man Stage is one of the longer levels and has a song that may or may not be inspired by Journey's Faithfully.
 Elec Man may very well have what fans consider to be the best Robot Master level theme from the first Mega Man game, but then you have Cut Man Stage, which is super catchy even for Mega Man music.
 Guts Man Stage is by far the shortest level in the game and has what could be considered a repetitive track (the level has one of the most infamous platforming sections in the history of Mega Man games) but I think it works for the length of the level.
 The final four stages also carry some good tunes, especially Dr. Wily Stage 1, which is used for the first two Wily Stages.
 Dr Wily Stage 2 may not be on the same level as Dr. Wily Stage 1, but it's still a fine track and definitely lets you know that you're coming down to the end game.
 The Dr. Wily Stage Boss theme, wily certainly on the repetitious side works quite well considering most of the bosses in these levels are no scrubs.